Ariel Winter: Personal life

-In October 2012, Winter's sister Shanelle Workman filed to become her guardian, alleging that their mother had been physically and emotionally abusive.
-On May 5, 2014, the court awarded guardianship to Workman and permanently removed Winter from her mother's guardianship.
+In 2012, Winter's sister Shanelle Workman filed to become her guardian, alleging that their mother had been physically and emotionally abusive.
+In 2014, the court awarded guardianship to Shanelle Workman and permanently removed Winter from her mother's guardianship.
 Their mother later released a statement saying that "the family has moved beyond the conflict".
-On May 15, 2015, when she was 17 years old, Winter declared on Twitter that she was officially emancipated.
+In 2015, when she was 17 years old, Winter declared on Twitter that she was officially emancipated.

+She is a purple belt in taekwondo.